Hidatsa

-The Hidatsa (/hI'da:tsə/ hih-DOT-sə) are a Siouan people.
+The Hidatsa (/hI'da:tsə/ hih-DOT-sə) are a Missouri River Siouan people.
 They are enrolled in the federally recognized Three Affiliated Tribes of the Fort Berthold Reservation in North Dakota.
-Their language is related to that of the Crow, and they are sometimes considered a parent tribe to the modern Crow in Montana.
+Their language is related to that of the Apsáalooke, and they are sometimes considered a parent tribe of the Apsáalooke in Montana.

 Name

 The Hidatsa's autonym is Hiraacá.
 The word itself is a corruption of the term midah-hutsee-ahti meaning 'house or lodge made with willows'.
 The present name Hidatsa was formerly borne by one of the three tribal villages.
 When the villages consolidated, the name was adopted for the tribe as a whole.